Annual General Meetings

 If you have an experienced company secretariat team, you’re probably comfortable delivering AGMs annually.
 But how do you maximise your AGM outcomes through planning your next meeting?
 EQ provides vital insights that can help shape your meeting strategy for the year ahead.

 It's important to know what proxy advisors do and understanding how reading your proxy advisor reports is essential preparation for an organisation’s annual or special meeting.
+Read the latest updates from our team.

-Watch Now
+Watch Now For AGM Insights

 EQ’s Horizon Scan